Update as of May 14, 2021

 Farmers markets are considered essential businesses.
-During this global pandemic, farmers markets can be open in New Mexico, but must sell only food (no crafts, flowers, jewelry, etc.) and all vendors and shoppers must practice safety precautions appropriate to stopping the spread of COVID-19.
+During this global pandemic, farmers markets can be open in New Mexico, and can currently sell food, crafts, flowers, etc.

 Farmers’ markets are sources of local, nutritious food and SNAP participants can use their food benefits, which must be used in-person.
 SNAP participants get double their $$ by shopping at a market that participates in the Double Up Food Bucks program (DUFB) for locally grown produce.
 Questa Farmers Market participates in DUFB.

-1. Get the freshest (and most nutritious) food and support your family’s health.
+1. Get the freshest (and most nutritious) food and support your family’s health

-2. Shop at an outdoor market.
+2. Shop at an outdoor market

-3. Support and strengthen your community.
+3. Support and strengthen your community

-4. Easily use your SNAP and get double your $$.
+4. Easily use your SNAP and get double your $$

 To participate in the market this season: